 Basically, this dish full of cozy feels and delicious smells (Hi roasted garlic!) is winning AT LIFE.

 I really want to tell you MORE but FIRST, we must discuss other matters at hand.
-Liiiiike the fact that there’s MORE healthy, paleo-friendly side-dishes for your Thanksgiving coming RIGHT UP.
+Liiiiike the fact that there’s MORE paleo-friendly healthy Thanksgiving sides for your Thanksgiving coming RIGHT UP.
 RIGHT NOW.
 (Spoiler alert: there’s even an easy gluten free stuffing!)